-Section 5.1 The Annual Meeting of the American Angus Auxiliary shall be held at the
+Section 5.1 The Annual Meeting of the Auxiliary shall be held at the

 time and place of the Annual Meeting of the American Angus Association.

-Section 6.1 Executive Committee.
-The elected Officers, Regional Directors and the
+Section 6.1 Executive Board.
+The elected Officers and Regional Directors

-Section 6.2 State or Regional Auxiliary representatives.
+- 6.2.1.
+State or Regional auxiliary representatives.
 The President of each

-state/regional Auxiliary is entitled to serve on the Executive Board, or an appointed representative from
+state/regional auxiliary is entitled to serve on the Auxiliary Council, or an

-Section 6.4 Chair of all national Committees or in her absence a member of that
+- 6.2.3 Chair of all national committees or in her absence a member of that committee.

-Committee.
-Section 6.5 All Past Presidents of the American Angus Auxiliary will be members of the
+- 6.2.4 All Past Presidents of the Auxiliary will be members of the Auxiliary Council.

-Section 6.6 Only members of the Executive Board shall have the right to introduce a
+- 6.2.5 Only members of the Auxiliary Council shall have the right to introduce a

-motion or vote at Executive Board meetings.
+motion or vote at Auxiliary Council meetings.
 Any member attending shall have the